Are REGOs a good thing?

-A REGO, or ‘Renewable Energy Guarantee of Origin’ to use its full title, is a certificate issued to an energy generator – a wind or solar farm for instance – when it generates a unit of clean power.
-They allow generators to prove that a certain amount of clean electricity has gone into the Grid.
+A REGO, or ‘Renewable Energy Guarantee of Origin’ to use its full title, is a certificate issued to an energy generator – a wind or solar farm for instance – when it generates a unit of green power.
+They allow generators to prove that a certain amount of green electricity has gone into the Grid.

 Here’s why we like them…

 1. Our starting point: we need to get to 100% renewable energy as fast as possible

 We have to keep a hold of this, because everything else falls into line behind it.

 2. If every unit of power used by every household and business is matched by a unit of green energy going into the Grid, the Grid will be 100% renewable.

 REGOs guarantee that this has happened – they show that the supplier has ringfenced an equivalent amount of the UK’s renewable supply for that household.

 3. The ‘problem’ with REGOs is that not enough people are buying them

 One of the main criticisms of REGOs is that, because supply of renewable power in the UK has historically outstripped demand, there is a ‘surplus’ of renewable power in the Grid.
 As a result, REGOs are cheap.
 This is simple law of supply and demand.
 For REGOs to operate as a market driver, we need to increase demand for them.
 The price is already beginning to rise.
 Arguing that we should avoid them because they are cheap is self-defeating.

 4. Suppliers generally aren’t the best people to generate renewable energy.